chadrem/cron_helper/README.md

 ## Installation

 First make sure you install the Whenever gem and test it to make sure it's working.
-Then proceed with the below:

-Add this line to your application's Gemfile:
+Then add this line to your application's Gemfile:

 ```ruby
 gem 'cron_helper'